 - include their name and company address

 The signature should also be an original ink signature.
-Digital or copy signatures are suitable.
+Digital or copy signatures are not suitable.

 How can we help?